All Episodes

 And that is the way every white liberal looks at it.

-Whoever coined this phrase came up with a brilliant way of explaining liberal white racism, the soft bigotry of low expectations, this never ending sympathy for all of the horrible things that happened in the past.
+Whoever coined this phrase came up with a brilliant way of explaining liberal white racism, the soft bigotry of low expectations, this never-ending sympathy for all of the horrible things that happened in the past.

-And it's not fair.
+And it's not fair to expect greatness.

-But we've got to allow them not to be very good because that means we understand how hard they've had it.
+It's not fair to expect We've got to allow them not to be very good because that means we understand how hard they've had it.

-it's the worst racism there is because it lowers expectations, it excuses poor performance.
+It's the worst racism there is because it lowers expectations, it excuses poor performance.

 It's just and they're the ones that perpetrate it.

-And it's it's rooted in their own guilt that they are attempting to assuage or feel better about themselves by voting for Obama.
+And it's rooted in their own guilt that they are attempting to assuage or feel better about themselves by voting for Obama.

-The first black president, come on, who are we talking about here?
+First black president, come on, who are we talking about here?

 That means they feel guilty.